aws/aws-cdk/design/external-references.md

 `readString(key)` can be used to read values stored by `writeString`. and `readObject(key)` returns a deserialization context for composite deserialization written via `writeObject`.

-Since `deserialize` will normally need to create new construct objects, the deserialization context should supply a consistent `scope` and `id` which can be used to instantiate a construct object that represents this object.
+Since `deserializeXxx` will normally need to create new construct objects, the deserialization context should supply a consistent `scope` and `id` which can be used to instantiate a construct object that represents this object.

-Implementers of `deserialize` should check if a construct with `id` already exists within `scope` and return it instead of instantiating and new object.
+Implementers of `deserializeXxx` should check if a construct with `id` already exists within `scope` and return it instead of instantiating and new object.
 This will satisfy REQ6.

+The reason we indicate the type in the method name is because static methods in JavaScript are inherited, so we can differentiate between `ExtraBucket.deserializeExtraBucket` and `ExtraBucket.deserizlizeBucket`.

 ---